huggingface/simulate/environments/xland/README.md

 pip install -e ".[dev]"
 ```

+Notice that when installing on MacOS, you might face issues.
+If that's the case, please follow this next extra step: for a temporary solution, run `export DYLD_LIBRARY_PATH=/usr/local/lib:$DYLD_LIBRARY_PATH` on the terminal you will be using to run the code.
+If you want changes to be persistent, add the export command on your profile file (e.g. `~/.zprofile`).

 ### Style

 Before you merge a PR, fix the style (we use `isort` + `black`)